 Are you thinking about self-representation in your divorce situation?
 Maybe you and your spouse decided to stay on a friendly footing and minimize prices.
 Or possibly you think it’s better to handle the case alone, talking just between two of you directly, and believe that attorneys will just make things more complicated that they already are.

 Whatever your point, representing on your own in a divorce (or going “pro se”) can be much more pricey compared to the fees you believe you’re saving, and also your choice can have permanent consequences.
-Our Chattanooga divorce lawyers at Conner & Roberts, PLLC, have spent several years helping men and women throughout the Tennessee Valley resolve their divorces.
+Our Chattanooga lawyers at Conner & Roberts, PLLC, have spent several years helping men and women throughout the Tennessee Valley resolve their divorces.
 Here are 5 reasons why cooperation with an experienced professional attorney is better than self-representing.

 Risk # 1: You may get less that you’re entitled to by law

 Representing in a divorce includes much more than just filing the right documents and knowing when and where to do it.
 An experienced divorce legal representative knows the regulations of legislation and also the legal system, and the ways to maintain your rights and protect you.
-Representing yourself in a divorce while your partner has retained a divorce attorney is obviously not your benefit.
+Representing yourself in a divorce while your partner has retained an attorney is obviously not your benefit.

 Think of it.
 If you don’t truly know what you’re entitled to, just how can you be certain that you are getting the best result ?
 Working out without being effectively educated can cost you far more than a divorce fee.